OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/01-Testing_Directory_Traversal_File_Include.md

 - (**a**) **Input Vectors Enumeration** (a systematic evaluation of each input vector)
 - (**b**) **Testing Techniques** (a methodical evaluation of each attack technique used by an attacker to exploit the vulnerability)

+## Test Objectives

+- Identify injection points that pertain to file traversal.
+- Assess bypassing techniques and identify the extent of file traversal.

 ## How to Test

 ### Black-Box Testing